Q1 Copyright Laws

 Have you ever taken something that didn't belong to you?
 Most honest people have not.
 Have you ever downloaded music, movies, or games without paying for them?
 Most honest people probably have.
 Did you know that when you download material from the Internet you may be infringing on someone's copyright?
 This Quest is for you to find out what the laws are for using materials found on the Internet.
 How do the laws apply to you and your activities online?

-Fair Use: (in US copyright law) the doctrine that brief excerpts of copyright material may, under certain circumstances, be quoted verbatim for purposes such as criticism, news reporting, teaching, and research, without the need for permission from or payment to the copyright holder.
+Fair Use: Fair Use (in US copyright law) is the doctrine that brief excerpts of copyright material may, under certain circumstances, be quoted verbatim for purposes such as criticism, news reporting, teaching, and research, without the need for permission from or payment to the copyright holder.

-Copyright: the legal right to be the only one to reproduce, publish, and sell a book, musical recording, etc., for a certain period of time
+Copyright: Copyright is the legal right to be the only one to reproduce, publish, and sell a book, musical recording, etc., for a certain period of time.

-Public Domain: Materials belonging or being available to the public as a whole, and therefore not subject to copyright.
+Public Domain: Public Domain are materials belonging or being available to the public as a whole, and therefore not subject to copyright.

 Creative Commons License: A Creative Commons license lets you dictate how others may use your work.
 The Creative Commons license allows you to keep your copyright but allows others to copy and distribute your work provided they give you credit and only on the conditions you specify.